trek-view/basecamp/_posts/2023-03-02-building-street-view-alternative-for-the-outdoors-part-2.md

   * transport type (multi-select)
   * tags (multiselect)
   * camera make+model (multiselect)
-6. allow authenticated users to mark image as viewpoint (true/false)
+6. allow authenticated users to mark image as favourite (true/false)
 7. allow authenticated users to mark sequence as favourite (true/false)

 For this post I'll ignore some of the more trivial aspects of the app, like authentication.